Sudhir919/Sudhir919/README.md

 <h1>Hi, I'm Sudhir Kumar Singh! 👋</h1>

 <p style="font-size: larger;">I'm a developer and currently a final-year student pursuing my passion for programming.
-My areas of interest lie in the exciting fields of cybersecurity and blockchain technology.
+My areas of interest lie in the exciting fields of Web Designing.
 I have strong expertise in Data Structures and Algorithms (DSA) and enjoy working on Android and web development projects.</p>

 <h1>Skills</h1>